 Aga Bastrzyk – HUD Coordinator

 Park Ridge, IL 60068

 HUD Seller Information

-There are three new Asset Manager (AM) contractors who are responsible for marketing these properties.
-If you have looking to or have bought a HUD home in Northern Illinois you will be dealing with one of the following:
+There is an Asset Manager (AM) contractor who is responsible for marketing these properties.
+If you have looking to or have bought a HUD home in Northern Illinois you will be dealing the following:

-You can see all the properties these three AM contractors have listed in Illinois at:
+You can see all the properties listed in Illinois at: